-Every West Australian should head to the Golden Outback, and why not with kids?
-Here are our top 9 things to do in with Kids in the Goldfields.
-We visited the Goldfield of Western Australia for a Winter Escape with our two kids aged 6 and almost 3, we travelled our family two wheel drive car and stayed in hotels in Kalgoorlie and Boulder, and one campsite near Laverton Western Australia.
+Every West Australian should head to the Goldfields Australia, called the Golden Outback.
+Here are our top 9 things to do in with kids in the Goldfields.
+Our family visited the Goldfield of Western Australia for a winter escape with our two kids aged 6 and almost 3.
+We traveled in our family two-wheel drive car and stayed in hotels in Kalgoorlie and Boulder, and one campsite near Laverton Western Australia.

-Our visit to Hannans tourist mine started out slowly (it was the middle of winter!), even Miss 6 with her normal excitement for things historical found it the miners tents and fire hard to warm her up!
-While in other weather the gold panning would have been lots of fun, the water was cold and we had no luck (I wonder if we would have had the perseverance to be prospectors?)
+Our visit to Hannan’s tourist mine started out slowly (it was the middle of winter!).
+Even Miss 6 with her normal excitement for things historical found it the miners tents and fire hard to warm her up!
+In different weather, the gold panning would have been lots of fun.
+However, the water was cold and we had no luck (I wonder if we would have had the perseverance to be prospectors).

-Miss M found some of the mannequins, especially one of Paddy Hannan spooky and scary and it was a game of 2UP that got us smiling!!!
-Great for maths and something you can play at home.
+Miss M found some of the mannequins, especially one of Paddy Hannan, spooky and scary.
+It was a game of 2UP that got us smiling!
+Great for math and something you can play at home.

 Two-up is a traditional Australian gambling game, involving someone throwing two coins into the air.
 Players gamble on whether the coins will fall with both heads (obverse) up, both tails (reverse) up, or with one coin a head and one a tail (known as “odds”).